Cast Care Tips

 - The skin under the cast burns or stings.

-- The cast feels too tight.
+- The cast feels too tight or too loose.

 - There is a lot of swelling near the cast.
 (Some swelling is normal.)